win-acme/win-acme.github.io/reference/settings.md

 ### `DateFormat`
 Default: `"yyyy/M/d H:mm:ss"`

-A string that is used to format the date of the pfx file friendly name.
+A string that is used to format the date of the certificates friendly name.
 [Documentation](https://msdn.microsoft.com/en-us/library/8kb3ddd4(v=vs.110).aspx) for possibilities is available from Microsoft.